Dynamic rope: Rope care and maintenance

 Modern ropes are made from nylon and don't require a great deal of maintenance.
 Ropes that are frequently used are often inspected for cuts, abrasions, or frayed areas; any cut or fraying that passes into the core of the rope is cause for concern.
 Ropes can also be washed to clean them of any extensive dirt or grime.
-Ropes must also be kept away from chemicals or seawater which may damage them, or stored for long periods in direct sunlight which can cause UV damage over time.
+Ropes must also be kept away from chemicals or seawater which may damage them, and not stored for long periods in direct sunlight which can cause UV damage over time.

 Every fall lessens the amount of impact a rope can later absorb, and hard falls can seriously compromise the strength of a rope, without showing obvious signs of wear.
 One definition of a 'hard fall' is a long fall (> 10–15 meters) with a fall factor greater than one.
 Manufacturers often recommended that ropes be retired if they sustain an extremely hard fall, even if they do not show outward signs of wear.